Rackhamn/lcd_i2c_lib/README.md

 # lcd_i2c_lib
-A small I2C lcd library for interfacing with the 1602IIC from Tinsharp (TC1602B-01)
+A small I2C lcd library for interfacing with the 1602IIC from Tinsharp (TC1602B-01) on the Raspberry Pico (RP2040)

 The interface is C-style pointer to struct passed to functions.
 To use this you just have to include the .h and .c in the same folder as your arduino sketch.